Common year starting on Friday

 A common year starting on Friday is any non-leap year (i.e. a year with 365 days) that begins on Friday, 1 January, and ends on Friday, 31 December.
-Its dominical letter hence is C. The most recent year of such kind was 2021 and the next one will be 2027 in the Gregorian calendar, or, likewise, 2011, 2022 and 2033 in the obsolete Julian calendar, see below for more.
-This common year is one of the three possible common years in which a century year can begin on, and occurs in century years that yield a remainder of 100 when divided by 400.
-The most recent such year was 1700 and the next one will be 2100.
+Its dominical letter hence is C. The most recent year of such kind was 2021, and the next one will be 2027 in the Gregorian calendar, or, likewise, 2022 and 2033 in the obsolete Julian calendar; see below for more.
+This common year is one of the three possible common years in which a century year can end on, and occurs in century years that yield a remainder of 100 when divided by 400.
+The most recent such year was 1700, and the next one will be 2100.

-Any common year that starts on Wednesday, Friday or Saturday has only one Friday the 13th: the only one in this common year occurs in August.
+Any common year that starts on Friday has only one Friday the 13th: the only one in this common year occurs in August.
 Leap years starting on Thursday share this characteristic, but also have another one in February.

-In this common year, February is rectangular where weeks start on Monday, Martin Luther King Jr. Day is on January 18, Valentine’s Day is on a Sunday, Presidents Day is on its earliest possible date, February 15, St. Patrick’s Day is on a Wednesday, Memorial Day is on its latest possible date, May 31, Juneteenth is on a Saturday, U.S. Independence Day and Halloween are on Sunday, Labor Day is on September 6, Thanksgiving is on November 25, and Christmas is on a Saturday.
+From July of the year that precedes this type of year until September in this type of year is the longest period (14 months) that occurs without a Friday the 17th.
+Leap years starting on Tuesday share this characteristic, from August of the common year that precedes it to October in that type of year).
+This type of year also has the longest period (also 14 months) without a Tuesday the 13th, from July of this year until September of the next common year (that being on Saturday), unless the next year is a leap year (which is also a Saturday), then the period is reduced to only 11 months.